Ready to face your business challenges head-on?

-The new $15 minimum wage is a big financial challenge his restaurant will face in 2017, Meirelles said.
+The new $15 minimum wage is a big financial challenge his restaurant will face, Meirelles said.
 To make up for these additional costs and the already thin profit margins, he suggested finding ways to cut costs without sacrificing food quality or service.

 Technology, too, is creating all sorts of new challenges for restaurants.
 Whether it's reserving a table via mobile phone or paying one's bill with an iPad, restaurants are constantly having to meet customers' increasing demands for technology that improves their dining experience.

-In fact, 39 percent of smartphone users said they would pay restaurant and bar tabs via a smartphone app if it's offered, according to the National Restaurant Association.
-A Zagat survey found that 52 percent of avid diners said they make restaurant reservations online.
+In fact, 39% of smartphone users said they would pay restaurant and bar tabs via a smartphone app if it's offered, according to the National Restaurant Association.
+A Zagat survey found that 52% of avid diners said they make restaurant reservations online.

 One of the most popular trends occurring in restaurants is a change in customer tastes.
 Many consumers are trying to incorporate healthier foods into their diet, which means they are more interested in poultry and rice as opposed to beef and corn.
 Plant-based foods are also becoming a trend for customers seeking a healthier diet.
 If you want to stand current with the wants and needs of your customers, it’s important to consider the addition of menu options, such as meat alternatives and meats that have been raised locally, without the use of antibiotics, steroids and hormones.